DevOpsAutomationLabs/TechXchange_2663/docs/index.md

 1. Open a terminal on your machine type k5 login to authenticate.

-2. Go to https://k5-designer-dsw-tools.apps.itz-pyg2bq.hub01-lb.techzone.ibm.com/#/ORDERCOTXC/Track/main/Solution and expand the Solution CLI section in the bottom.
+2. Go to [Solution Designer | ORDERCOTXC project](https://k5-designer-dsw-tools.apps.itz-pyg2bq.hub01-lb.techzone.ibm.com/#/ORDERCOTXC/Track/main/Solution) and expand the Solution CLI section in the bottom.

 3. Follow the instructions to clone the project and trigger the code generation.

 4. Open src/main/java/com/k5/ordercotxc/domain/ord/command/OrderCommand.java to change the Factory Command.

 5. Change the Command to differentiate between Internal Order and Customer Order.
-The full code can be found here: https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/implement-commands/.
+The full code can be found here: [Learning Center | Implement commands](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/implement-commands/).
 Hint: You do **not** need to implement the Instance Command (Step 2).

 6. Open /src/main/java/com/k5/ordercotxc/api/v1/OrdersApiV1Provider.java to change the API implementation to send the confirmation email only to external customers.

 7. Change the API implementation to send the confirmation mail only when the orderType is a customer order.
-The full code can be found here: https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/implement-api-operation/
+The full code can be found here: [Learning Center | Implement API operations](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/implement-api-operation/)

 Great, we have implemented all the required changes.
 Now we can build, deploy and test our change.